 It’s not uncommon for drivers to assume that going a few miles over the posted speed limit is okay.
 In fact, you may have heard that you won’t be ticketed as long as you don’t go too fast, which is sometimes pegged as being about five or 10 mph over the speed limit.
 Well, that’s just not true.
 In New York, the speed limit is the very maximum speed that you should be traveling at on that road or in that area.
 In some instances, the state would prefer you actually go slower than the posted speed limit, especially if there are dangerous conditions such as low visibility or icy roads.
 On the whole, the state of New York says that drivers should match the flow of traffic unless other drivers are speeding.
 Remember that if you think that “but everyone was doing it” seems like a valid reason to speed.
 If there’s no posted speed limit, New York law states that drivers should maintain a speed of 55 mph.
 The maximum posted speed limit is 65 mph.
 Most roads will have signs listing the speed limit for that roadway.
 However, these limits may be updated, so it’s important to check regularly even if you’re driving on a familiar road.
 Just last year, New York City reduced the speed limit of more than 25 miles of nine popular roads by five mph.

 A New York speeding ticket lawyer can negotiate a speeding ticket case.
 However, they won’t be negotiating the potential penalties.
 They’ll instead focus on lowering the severity of the alleged infraction, which would naturally lower or eliminate any penalties.
 Negotiating a speeding ticket to a lower charge usually means fighting for the charge to be considered a different type of moving or non-moving violation.
 With this method, we have been able to get our clients’ tickets reduced or dropped completely.
 As part of a negotiation, you may be asked to perform certain tasks, such as take part in the aforementioned defensive driving courses, in exchange for a lower charge or violation.
 A New York traffic ticket lawyer will know what options are available to you and how best to negotiate to lower or completely eliminate any penalties.
-However, there’s no negotiating point penalties when it comes to the NYC Traffic Violations Bureau, but an experienced New York traffic ticket lawyer can always appeal the traffic conviction within a certain period of time.
+However, there’s no negotiating point penalties when it comes to the NYC Traffic Violations Bureau, but an experienced New York speeding ticket lawyer can always appeal the traffic conviction within a certain period of time.
 In local courts, such as those in a city, town, or village, it’s possible to negotiate a lower point penalty.
 Our lawyers have experience with nearly every court in the state, so we at Feifer & Greenberg are prepared to handle your case wherever it was filed.

 When fighting a New York speeding ticket, where should I begin?